Ramsbury Building Society: History

-1846-1981
+1846–1981

 The Society was launched in 1846 as the Provident Union Building and Investment Society, Ramsbury, based as its name suggests in the small Wiltshire village of Ramsbury.
 It was formed as a terminating society (i.e. a society which was planned to be wound up after all the existing members had been enabled to purchase their residential property) but differed from most of these in that new members were accepted without having to pay to catch up with existing members, and that it allowed borrowing.
 These were characteristics of a permanent building society, and it became such in 1850.
 There is no information on who promoted the Society, but the trustees and directors were local businessmen with strong nonconformist connections.
 The Ramsbury remained a very local society for the next hundred years, and at the start of World War I in 1914 the assets were only £54,000.
 In discussing the inter-war period, the official history reported that there was "no apparent real desire or conscious effort to expand its operations", although there was a reference to agents in Reading in 1933 and Oxford in 1939.
 The expansion of the private housing market combined with inflation took assets over £1m after World War II, and from then the Ramsbury began to grow.
 It bought its own offices in 1952, and in 1954 it started advertising and gradually increased its geographic coverage.
 By 1958 there were agencies in Reading, Devizes, Chippenham, Weston-super-Mare and Wokingham.

-1958 was also the year in which FJC Pole was appointed Chairman, pursuing a "policy of controlled and significant growth".
+1958 was also the year in which F.J.C.
+Pole was appointed chairman, pursuing a "policy of controlled and significant growth".
 Between 1958 and 1970 the number of accounts increased from 4,759 to 25,173 and assets from £2.5m to £17m.
-By end of 1960s branches had been opened at Marlborough (1960), Swindon (1961), Newbury and Chippenham (1963), Andover (1966), Trowbridge (1967), and Salisbury and Devizes in 1970.
+By the end of the 1960s branches had been opened at Marlborough (1960), Swindon (1961), Newbury and Chippenham (1963), Andover (1966), Trowbridge (1967), and Salisbury and Devizes in 1970.
 A branch in Swanage came through the acquisition of the Swanage and Isle of Purbeck Building Society 1969 (with assets of £589,000).
 Branch expansion continued in the 1970s and thirteen new offices had been opened by 1981, with a further ten new agencies.
 Two very small building societies had also been acquired at the end of the 1970s: the Wilts and Western Benefit Building Society (assets £65,000) and St Martin's-le-Grand Building Society (assets £109,000).
 The Ramsbury's official history ends at this point: 1981 saw the foundation stone laid for a new headquarters in the larger town of Marlborough; assets stood at £106m and the branch network at 22.